 Thin Film Fabrication

 HNDFs were mixed with either 2% or 5% (w/v) alginate at a 5 million/ml concentration.
 Pipetted thin films were created by pipetting 10 μl of solution on transwell plates then submerging the samples in 10 mM Calcium Chloride for 10 – 15 minutes.

-2% Bioprinted thin films, printed with this gcode were sliced according to the suggested print parameters below.
-5% bioprinted thin films, printed with this gcode, were also printed using the suggested print parameters.
+2% alginate bioprinted thin films and 5% alginate bioprinted thin films were printed according to the suggested print parameters.
 The volume of extruded bioprinted material was estimated with the volume test.
 Extrusion time in the printed gcode was set for extrusion of approximately 10 μl.
 All samples were crosslinked for 10-15 minutes in calcium chloride, then washed three times with phosphate buffered saline (PBS).
 All samples were bioprinted with an Allevi 2.